Global restrictions under local state discrimination: Maximally entangled state fidelity

-\textit{Maximally entangled state fidelity}.--- Our findings so far suggest that global properties of an ensemble of bi-partite states $\rho$ can be bounded by local state discrimination.
-Indeed, with $N=2$ preparations, non-local behaviours are limited by local dimensionality and distinguishability.
+Our findings so far suggest that global properties of an ensemble of bi-partite states $\rho$ can be bounded by local state discrimination.
+E.g., with $N=2$ preparations, non-local behaviours are limited by local dimensionality and distinguishability.
 Here, we generalize our findings to a scenario with $N$ bi-partite pure state preparations.
-In this case, we are no-longer interested in determining the level of non-locality though a Bell inequality, but more specifically we aim to bound the maximal fidelity with any maximally entangled state in dimension $N^2$.
-With this purpose, we construct an ensemble of states equivalently distant to a maximally entangled state in an $N^2$-dimensional space.
-Take the set of generalized maximally entangled states \cite{bennet1993}
+In this case, we are no-longer interested in determining the level of non-locality though a Bell inequality, but more specifically we aim to bound the fidelity with any maximally entangled state in dimension $N^2$.
+In order to illustrate this, we construct an explicit ensemble of states equally distant to a maximally entangled state in an $N^2$-dimensional space.
+Later on we will justify the generality of the results derived by using this family.
+For instance, let us take the set of generalized maximally entangled states \cite{bennet1993}

 for $n=0,\ldots,N-1$ as an effective basis of the $N$-dimensional space spanned by the $N$ pure preparations.
-In this basis, we construct the set of $N$ pure states to be all equivalently close to one maximally entangled state of the chosen basis, say $\ket{\xi_0}$.
+In this basis, we construct the set of $N$ pure states to be equidistant to one maximally entangled state of the chosen basis, say $\ket{\xi_0}$.
 Namely,